seng637-Winter/seng637-a5-Brandonlac/Assignment5-ReportTemplate.md

 For the purposes of the assignment, values of Developer's Risk α (0.1), User's Risk β (0.1), and Discrimination Ratio γ (2) were left as the default.

+![image](https://github.com/seng637-Winter/seng637-a5-Brandonlac/assets/19726423/f76719b8-7a6f-4728-8602-4c1bf21d92da)

-The failures was broken down uniformly within the interval as shown in the table below.
+The failures was broken down uniformly within the interval as shown in the table above.
 For the first interval, there were 2 failure counts thus the time between failure was 0.5 for each.
 The second interval had 11 failures, evenly distributed would be 0.09 interval between each failure.

-![image](https://github.com/seng637-Winter/seng637-a5-Brandonlac/assets/19726423/f76719b8-7a6f-4728-8602-4c1bf21d92da)
+![image](https://github.com/seng637-Winter/seng637-a5-Brandonlac/assets/19726423/916cd402-0a20-4d05-ac12-370047e55bbe)

 Plotting the original data with zero of the data points being acceptable, with the acceptable failures of 92 failures per 31 intervals.
 MTTR = 31/ 92 = 0.33 intervals per failure being the acceptable rate.
-As shown in the figure below.
+As shown in the figure above.

-![image](https://github.com/seng637-Winter/seng637-a5-Brandonlac/assets/19726423/916cd402-0a20-4d05-ac12-370047e55bbe)
+![image](https://github.com/seng637-Winter/seng637-a5-Brandonlac/assets/19726423/a98106de-15ad-48e4-a70b-321fba49085c)

 Finding the minimum MTTR involved changing the maximum number of failures in order to make all the points of the data from SUT (System Under Test) outside of the unacceptable range.
 By trial and error, we acheived this by setting the acceptable range of 720 failures over 31 intervals.
 MTTR = 31/720 = 0.0430 intervals per failure being the acceptable rate.
 FIO = 720 / 31 = 23 failures per interval.
-As shown in the figure below.
+As shown in the figure above.

-![image](https://github.com/seng637-Winter/seng637-a5-Brandonlac/assets/19726423/a98106de-15ad-48e4-a70b-321fba49085c)
+![image](https://github.com/seng637-Winter/seng637-a5-Brandonlac/assets/19726423/ba4ddf57-a670-464e-8da8-232572ef397d)

 Taking the MTTR of 0.0430 intervals per failure and halving it produced the figure below, showing less of the area being covered in the red (unacceptable range), less of our points are inside of the continue testing and more points inside of the green and grey area, which are acceptable.
-MTTR = 31/
-![image](https://github.com/seng637-Winter/seng637-a5-Brandonlac/assets/19726423/ba4ddf57-a670-464e-8da8-232572ef397d)

-Taking the MTTR of 0.0430 intervals per failure and doubling it produced the figure below.
-Showing
+MTTR = 31/1440 = 0.02152 intervals per failure being the acceptable rate.
+FIO = 1440 /31 = 46 failures per interval.
+As shown in the figure above.

 ![image](https://github.com/seng637-Winter/seng637-a5-Brandonlac/assets/19726423/488c05fd-7358-4cc5-9852-1557dcc9acea)
+Taking the MTTR of 0.0430 intervals per failure and doubling it produced the figure above.
+Showing now that the points mainly at the begining of the testing and at the end produced points in the non-acceptable range.
+The MTTR = 31/ 360 = 0.0861 intervals per failure.
+This makes sense as there is a higher rate of acceptance.

 #